mattermost/docs/source/incident-collaboration/launching-playbooks.rst

 Status updates ensure that stakeholders remain informed about the playbook run's progress.
 To post a status update:

 1. Select the **Playbook** icon in the channel header to open the right-hand sidebar.
-2. Find the playbook you're looking for and select **Go to Playbook**.
+2. Find the playbook you're looking for and select **Go to channel**.
 3. Select the **Summary** tab.
 4. Within the **Summary** tab, select **Update Status**.
 5. Add a Markdown-formatted message.